rohankrgupta/ClubApp-Android/README.md

 # UniDayz-Android-Application

 This is a inter-college based social network andoid application supporting live messaging features and multiple authentication channels using Firebase.
 Currently working on to eliminate possible bugs for deploying on the Google Play Store.

+If one wants to check the App without Downloading the code and deploying on Android Studio, I have also provided the .apk file.

 Some Screenshots from the Project are given below